Aggebitter/TouchDRO-Simulator-on-ESP32/README.md

 The first try to get a deeper understanding on the BT SPP protocol used by TouchDRO at http://www.yuriystoys.com/

-                This is just some tesing code for the protocol.
+                This is just some testing code for the protocol.
 No code for reading calipers !!

   TouchDRO doeas at the moment only work with Bluetooth Classis and Serial Port Profile (SPP).